How does HAE

 However, every woman is different, so some women with HAE may be more or less sensitive to changes in their hormone levels than others.
 If you have HAE, it's a good idea to work closely with your treatment specialist as you approach each life stage.

 When puberty begins, the body starts to produce more hormones, including estrogen.
-Because estrogen may affect HAE symptoms, females with HAE not only go through pubertal changes at this time, they sometimes begin to experience more frequent and more severe HAE attacks.
+Because estrogen may affect HAE symptoms, females with HAE may experience their first HAE attack at this time, or they may begin to experience more frequent and more severe HAE attacks.

 If you have HAE, make sure you discuss any medication you take with your doctor.
 Birth control pills may contain estrogen, which may affect HAE symptoms, so they could cause more frequent or severe HAE attacks.

-You should also know that HAE is an inherited genetic disorder that can be passed on from parent to child.
-If you have HAE, there is a 50% chance it will be passed to the child.
+You should also know that HAE can be passed from parent to child.
+If one parent has HAE, there is a 50% chance it will be passed to the child.
 Curious about how genetics can play a role in HAE?
 Learn more about family and HAE.